Body-Worn Camera Program

 What is a body-worn camera?A body-worn camera (BWC) is a small, battery powered device, worn on an officer's chest.
 BWCs are able to record video, audio and still images.

-Why is the Fitchburg Police Department interesting in using body-worn cameras?
+Why does the Fitchburg Police Department use body-worn cameras?

 The Fitchburg Police Department firmly believes in transparency and accountability in order to build and maintain community trust and legitimacy.
 The department has utilized video cameras in squad cars and Tasers for many years and believes body-worn cameras will complement existing technology and community policing efforts to further build trust and legitimacy.